googleapis/google-api-java-client/README.md

 - **The library is easy to install.**

- The Google APIs Client Library for Java is easy to install, and you can download the binary directly from the [Downloads Downloads page], or you can use Maven or Gradle.
+ The Google APIs Client Library for Java is easy to install, and you can download the binary directly from the [Downloads page](https://code.google.com/p/google-api-java-client/wiki/Downloads), or you can use Maven or Gradle.
  To use Maven, add the following lines to your pom.xml file:

     ```maven